-CESW6263 Social Work Practice with Juvenile Delinquents (2 hours) Rivers
+CESW6263 Social Work Practice with Juvenile Delinquents (2 hours)

-A theoretical framework is used to explore the extent of juvenile delinquency as a societal problem.
-The developmental tasks of adolescence are discussed in terms of the juvenile delinquent's achievement of these tasks.
+The nature, extent, and causation of juvenile delinquency are examined.
+The developmental tasks of adolescence are discussed in terms of the juvenile delinquent's achievements of these tasks.
 Family relationships of the delinquent are explored.
 Proposals are made to assist the church in organizing a network of church, court, and community relationships to aid in the reduction of delinquent behavior.

-CESW6360 Introduction to Social Work (3 hours) Rivers
+CESW6360 Introduction to Social Work (3 hours)